A young woman listens to music on her phone while shopping at a store.

 2. Many credit cards allow you to earn rewards like Miles or cash back on your purchases.

-3. If you want to raise your credit score, you can build your credit history with a secured card.1
+3. If you want to raise your credit score, you can build your credit history with the Discover it® Secured Credit Card.1

 Reasons you might need a credit card